bva100/pipestack-sdk-php/README.md

 require '/path/to/PipeStackFactory.php';

-// Instantiate a new PipeStack object, using the config file ProdPipeStackConfig.php
+// Instantiate a new PipeStack object using the config file ProdPipeStackConfig.php
 $PipeStack = PipeStackFactory::build('Prod');

 // Get a collection of nodes